Explore this course:

 Teaching

-You’ll be taught by our academics and research experts in a multi-disciplinary approach, to boost your expertise in a range of settings; through lectures, group workshops, laboratory practicals and by individual research projects.
+Our Drug Discovery Science MSc is taught by our academics and research experts in a multi-disciplinary approach.
+You’ll develop your expertise in a range of settings, including lectures, group workshops, laboratory practicals, and individual research projects.

-Around 12 weeks of your masters will typically be spent working either on an individual or cohort research project supervised by experts in the field to tackle a specific drug discovery problem.
-Here you’ll gain first-hand experience as a researcher, and will have access to the outstanding research facilities in Sheffield.
+You’ll typically spend around 12 weeks working on either an individual or cohort research project supervised by experts in the field to tackle a specific drug discovery problem.
+Here you’ll gain first-hand experience as a researcher, and have access to the outstanding research facilities at the University of Sheffield.

 Assessment